JC753/JC753/README.md

 - 🔭 My journey in coding started on the LTU Reboot project that lasted 5 weeks (11th January to 11th February 2021).
 - 🌱 I’m currently learning and aiming to master HTML,CSS and JavaScript.
-- 🥋 Interesting Fact: I'm a black belt in Karate.
+- 🥋 Interesting fact: I'm a black belt in Karate.